Mindful Compassionate Dialogue Therapy (MCDT)

 Needs-based Negotiation: Part 1

-Needs-based Negotiation: 1of 2 - The video outlines how Needs-Based Negotiation supports clients in shifting from “me versus you” toward “us, a team working together,” helping partners understand and hold one another’s needs with care.
+This video outlines how Needs-Based Negotiation supports clients in shifting from “me versus you” toward “us, a team working together,” helping partners understand and hold one another’s needs with care.

 Needs-based Negotiation: Part 2